Brian MalteExecutive Director

 In 2016 he returned to his California roots to helm the Hope and Heal Fund.
 Having been a successful community organizer who helped pass many of California’s effective gun laws and build local capacity, Brian now spearheads the philanthropic movement to increase support to local violence prevention organizations and to community advocates working to end gun violence.

-He has two sons with Maria, his wife of 20 years, and they live in Davis where Brian was an undergraduate at the University of California.
-Brian also has a master’s degree in from the University of San Francisco.
+Brian received his bachelor’s degree at University of California, and has a master’s degree in from the University of San Francisco.